-This is the second edition of our monthly interview with a cadet on the squadron, revealing more about the activities that are available in cadets, and the useful experiences that have helped to develop our cadets' personalities.
+This is the second edition of our interviews with cadets on the squadron, revealing more about the activities that are available to them, and the useful experiences that have helped to develop their personalities.

-This month, the interviewee is Flight Sergeant (now Cadet Warrant Officer) Georgia Allison, the most senior cadet NCO on the squadron:
+The interviewee for this edition is Flight Sergeant (now Cadet Warrant Officer) Georgia Allison, the most senior cadet NCO on the squadron:

 How long have you been a cadet?